 The Surroundings

-Jaekel House itself is an example of colonial architecture.
-The building has wide verandas with thick wooden pillars, large windows, and heavy wooden doors.
-It is white-painted and the peaceful gardens around the house add to the relaxing atmosphere.
+Jaekel House stands as a fine example of colonial architecture.
+The building features wide verandas with thick wooden pillars, large windows, and heavy wooden doors.
+Painted white and surrounded by peaceful gardens, it gives off a calm, relaxing atmosphere.

 Why You Should Visit Jaekel House